 When Is The Best Time Of Day For Lots Of Currency Pair Movement

 The forex market is 24 hour market.
 But the best time to trade forex market is a much narrower window of time called the main trading session.
 It is about 5 hours every Monday through Friday.
-Learn more about the forex trading sessions and spend less time in front of the computer and still have the best chance to make pips, every day.
+Learn more about the forex trading session and the best time to trade the forex market, and spend less time in front of the computer and still have the best chance to make pips, every day.

 Conclusions about what makes currency pairs move: